 In the case of issues with a fellow staff member, employees agree to speak with the co-worker directly first to resolve the issue.
 Issues should be discussed in a timely manner and privately, not in front of other employees, children, and/or families.
-If the issue is not resolved, staff will bring it to the attention of the Executive Director, who will host a mediated meeting between the parties.
-If staff do not feel the issue was addressed directly by the Executive Director, the grievance policy (page 7) would apply.
+If the issue is not resolved, staff will bring it to the attention of the Assistant Director, who will host a mediated meeting between the parties.
+If staff do not feel the issue was addressed directly by the Assistant Director, staff will bring it to the attention of the Executive Director.
+If staff feel that the issue still has not been resolved, the grievance policy (page 7) would apply.